sercankulcu/sercankulcu.github.io/_fun/the-prestige.md

 I watched *The Prestige* because I thought I was going to see a film about magicians.

-I ended up thinking about obsession.
+I came away thinking about people who allow comparison to become a profession.

-The film explains a magic trick in three stages.
+The film explains a magic trick in three stages: the pledge, the turn and the prestige.
+Something ordinary is presented, something impossible appears to happen, and the audience demands that the impossible be returned to order.

-The Pledge.

-The Turn.

-The Prestige.

-That structure is elegant enough that the film uses it on the audience too.

-Something ordinary is shown.

-Something impossible happens.

-Then we demand an explanation.

-That demand is part of the trap.

 We say we want to know how the trick works.

-Usually we want both things.
+Usually we want two incompatible things.

-We want the explanation.

-And we want the magic to survive the explanation.
+We want the explanation, and we want the magic to survive it.

-Those desires are incompatible.
+Technical people are especially bad at leaving boxes closed.
+Open it.
+Trace the mechanism.
+Find the hidden dependency.
+Discover what the apparatus is actually doing.

+There is pleasure in explanation.

+There is also loss.

-Once you understand the mechanism, the impossible becomes engineering.
+Once you understand the trick, you cannot experience precisely the same impossibility again.

-That idea interested me because technical people are trained to destroy mystery.

-Open the box.

-Trace the signal.

-Read the code.

-Understand the mechanism.

-There is satisfaction in that.

-But explanation has a cost.

-You cannot unknow how the trick is done.

-Angier and Borden take this much further.

-Their rivalry begins professionally.

-Then it consumes everything around it.

-The most frightening part is not that they want to be good.

-It is that being better than the other person becomes more important than the original craft.

-That can happen in much smaller ways.
+Angier and Borden turn this desire for knowledge into rivalry.
+At first the competition is professional: a better illusion, a stronger audience reaction, a secret worth discovering.

-Competition is useful until the competitor becomes your measurement system.
+Then the competitor becomes the unit of measurement.

-Then you stop asking, “Is this good?”

-You ask, “Is this better than his?”

-That is a dangerous substitution.
+That is the dangerous transition.

-The object of the work disappears.

-Only comparison remains.

-The film is full of sacrifice.

-Time.

-Bodies.

-Relationships.

-Identity.
+I once worked with two people who were both excellent programmers and, separately, pleasant.
+Put them on neighboring solutions to the same problem and every design discussion became a contest.
+Features nobody needed appeared because the other version had something similar.
+Performance optimizations were produced for loads the system would never experience.

+The work stopped asking, “What does the project need?”

+It began asking, “Who wins?”

+*The Prestige* takes that pathology to an operatic extreme.

-The audience sees the finished illusion for a few seconds.
+The sacrifices accumulate: time, bodies, relationships, identity.
+The public sees the successful illusion for a few minutes.
 The magician lives inside the cost for years.

-That difference stayed with me.

-We consume finished work without seeing the private machinery behind it.

-A performance.

-A paper.

-A program.

-A business.

-A career.
+This difference applies far beyond performance.

-The public sees the prestige.

-The creator knows the pledge and the turn.
+A paper, a company, a program, a career—the audience sees the prestige.
+The creator remembers the pledge and the turn.

-The film also made secrecy feel expensive.

-A secret gives power because others do not know it.

-But maintaining a secret changes the person who carries it.

-You have to organize life around what cannot be revealed.
+Finished work hides its discarded versions.

+The film is also about secrecy.
+A secret gives power because another person lacks it, but maintaining secrecy changes the life of the person carrying it.
+Schedules, relationships and explanations must bend around what cannot be revealed.

-Eventually the secret owns part of you.
+Eventually the secret owns real estate inside the self.

-When the final explanations arrive, the film becomes less magical and more disturbing.
+When the final answers arrive, the film becomes less magical and more disturbing.

-That is appropriate.
+That is fair.

-We wanted to know.

-Now we know.
+We insisted on knowing.

 The cost of the trick becomes visible.

-I remember thinking about the audience inside the film.

-They applaud.

-They go home.

-They never imagine what had to happen backstage.

-That may be true of many things we admire.

-We see the result and call it talent.
+The audience inside the film applauds and goes home.
+They are not responsible for the machinery backstage.

+We often enjoy achievement the same way.

+Talent is what can be seen from the seats.

-Sometimes talent is only the visible part.
+Obsession is usually behind the curtain.

-The hidden part is repetition, compromise, sacrifice, and occasionally a degree of obsession that would look unhealthy if the final product were not impressive.

-The film asks whether the result justifies the cost.

-I am not sure it answers.

-Maybe that is why I kept thinking about it.